 Escape the Rain in Orlando

-Escape games have exploded in Orlando recently.
+Escape games in Orlando have exploded onto the scene in recent years.
 Hugely popular with all ages, it’s one of the fun things to do in Orlando when it rains.

-There are several escape games in Orlando, so take your pick.
-Each one offers unique escape games with various themes.
+There are several escape games in Orlando and Kissimmee, so take your pick.
+Each one offers a variety of escape games with various themes.
 Ever tried to break out of prison?
 Or been involved in a crisis at 1600?
-Had to find an antidote to save the world?
+Have you had to find an antidote to save the world?
 If the answer to all is nope, then this is your chance.

-Chocolate!
-The perfect way to brighten any rainy day.
+The perfect way to brighten any rainy day and a sweet escape from the rain.
 And one of the tastiest things to do in Orlando when it rains!

 Chocolate Kingdom offers interactive tours on the hour from noon through 4pm.
 See how the basic bean transforms into that morsel of delicious delight.